fenago/machine-learning-for-finance/lab_guides/Lab_4.md

-In this chapter, you learned about a wide range of conventional tools for dealing with time series data.
+In this lab, you learned about a wide range of conventional tools for dealing with time series data.
 You also learned about one-dimensional convolution and recurrent architectures, and finally, you learned a simple way to get your models to express uncertainty.

 Time series are the most iconic form of financial data.
-This chapter has given you a rich toolbox for dealing with time series.
+This lab has given you a rich toolbox for dealing with time series.
 Let\'s recap all of the things that we\'ve covered on the example of forecasting web traffic for Wikipedia: